Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 Update!
 You may want to [check out some native HTML validation attributes](/blog/2011/05/html-5-form-elements-new-attributes/) that are way better than JavaScript validation!

 JavaScript form validation is a great way to hint to your users what they should be typing into your web page.
-It isn’t a replacement for validation on the server, as it can be bypasses incredibly easy – but if you want to tell people that they’ve missed a field or that the value in a field isn’t acceptable without round-tripping to the server, JavaScript is a really easy way to check input values
+It isn't a replacement for validation on the server, as it can be bypasses incredibly easy – but if you want to tell people that they've missed a field or that the value in a field isn't acceptable without round-tripping to the server, JavaScript is a really easy way to check input values

 ## Adding Validation

-Let’s start with a simple form, such as this:
+Let's start with a simple form, such as this:

 ```html
 <form method="post" action="">